Greece Moments Greece Moments

 Seafari Adventures, Plomari

-Another great way to explore Lesvos is with a personal local guide.
-Aspa and Dinos by Seafari Adventures both come from the pretty town of Plomari and show you the beauty of their island with a lot of heart and soul.
-You can accompany them on land and in the water.
+Another great way to explore Lesbos is with a personal local guide.
+Aspa and Dinos from Seafari Adventures are both from the charming town of Plomari and will show you the beauty of their island with great passion.
+You can join them on land and in the water.

 Lesvos seafari adventures jeep tour

-With their 4×4 jeep they go on remote gravel roads through wild nature.
-This way you get to know Lesvos from a completely different side.
-A Boat trip along the spectacular south coast of Lesvos is well worth it.
-At the end of the boat tour, you will reach the small hidden chapel of Ekklisia Krifti, which is picturesquely located by the sea below a rock.
+In a 4×4 Jeep, you’ll travel along remote dirt roads through wild nature.
+This lets you experience Lesbos from a completely different perspective.
+A boat trip along the spectacular southern coast of Lesvos is also well worth it.
+At the end of the boat tour, you’ll reach the small, hidden chapel of Ekklisia Krifti, which sits picturesquely by the sea beneath a cliff.

 Lesbos Seafari Adventures Lesvos Ekklisia Krifti

-The chapel of Ekklisia Krifti can only be reached by boat
+The Ekklisia Krifti chapel is accessible only by boat

-Aspa and Dinos will be happy to put together an individual package for your trip.
-You can get more information at: Seafari Adventures Lesvos
+Aspa and Dinos will be happy to put together a customized package for your trip.
+For more information, visit: Seafari Adventures Lesvos

-The island of Lesvos has a very well-developed airport, the Airport Mytilene MJT.
-Unfortunately, you can’t currently reach Lesvos via a direct flight from Germany.
-From most German airports you can directly fly to Athens or Thessaloniki.
+The island of Lesbos has a very well-developed airport, Mytilini Airport (MJT).
+Unfortunately, there are currently no direct flights to Lesbos from Germany.
+From most German airports, you can fly directly to Athens or Thessaloniki.
 We use the Skyscanner* portal to search for suitable flights:

 Flüge nach Lesbos Anreise

-From the two cities, the airlines Olympic Air, Skyexpress or Astra take you to the island of Lesbos in an hour.
-For example, you can get from Stuttgart and Düsseldorf via Thessaloniki to Lesbos.
-From Frankfurt and Munich airports, on the other hand, you fly to the island via Athens.
+From both cities, you can fly to the island of Lesbos in one hour with Olympic Air, Skyexpress, or Astra.
+For example, you can fly from Stuttgart and Düsseldorf to Lesbos via Thessaloniki.
+From Frankfurt and Munich airports, however, you’ll fly to the island via Athens.

 Cheap flights to Lesvos